How to Cover Shaped Cornice Boards for Bay Windows

+Hang the cornice board.
+You can hang your cornice board flush to the ceiling or a bit lower.
 If you choose flush to the ceiling, you can use wood screws and anchors to attach it to the ceiling, making sure that your anchors remain secure, so the cornice doesn't fall due to its own weight If you choose to hang your cornice board below the ceiling, use L-brackets to support the cornice board from underneath, attaching one side to the cornice board and the other side to the wall in the corners of the bay window.

 Cut the 15/23 inch plywood (or have it cut) to the appropriate sizes to cover the front of each window area (from corner to corner/angle to angle within the bay window area) and two small pieces, which will be the pieces of the cornice board at the leading edge of the cornice, facing into the main room.